What is LID?

 - Frequently asked questions about LID (LID Urban Design Tools website)

 LID can be applied to new development, urban retrofits, and redevelopment / revitalization projects at many scales.
 At a small scale, LID techniques can be used to better handle rainfall for a single family lot through rain barrels and rain gardens.
 At a larger scale, proper site design in combination with many landscaping and infiltration techniques distributed throughout a subdivision cumulatively improve rainfall and stormwater run-off management.
 Even in the coldest months, LID techniques still encourage retention and, ultimately, infiltration.

 - Case Studies: Plymouth, Lincoln, Cambridge, Acton, and Boston (Smart Growth / Smart Energy Toolkit)

 - Case Studies: Tyngsborough, Boston, Cohasset, and Franklin (Coastal Smart Growth - MA Coastal Zone Management)

-- LID Demonstration Projects: (Ipswich River Restoration: EPA Targeted Watershed Grant - Department of Conservation and Recreation)
+- Ipswich River Watershed: EPA Targeted Watershed Grant (Department of Conservation and Recreation)

 The LID Approach